The UK's first neurodiversity-led design standards body

 Report

 You receive a structured report with your overall score, domain breakdowns, a prioritised issue register, and a recommendations roadmap.
+Every recommendation is written to be handed straight to your development team with clear, actionable remediation guidance.

 Certification